"The school has been recognised for its effective careers guidance and support with a national award."

 Talking Futures: a parents’ and carers’ toolkit for career conversations

-Are you a local employer or an alumni of the school willing to offer your time and expertise to our students?
+Are you a local employer, an alumni of the school or a current/former parent willing to offer your time and expertise to our students?
 The value of employer engagement with our students cannot be underestimated.
 We are so proud of the local employers who work with our students to prepare them for the world of work from the Border Force to Pfizer to the NHS .

 Through careers events, mock interview sessions, academic lectures, subject-led sessions and work experience opportunities, students have many opportunities to engage with employers.
 We draw on the expertise of employers from a wide range of sectors: private, public and voluntary and our students benefit in so many ways.
 Students develop an understanding of the workplace, of employer expectations, of the need and benefit of developing their transferable employability skills and most importantly of the breadth of opportunity available to them.
 They grow in confidence and self-belief.
 They learn more about what employers have to offer: apprenticeships, internships, scholarship programmes, and so on.
 They develop a greater understanding of what they need to do in order to pursue their chosen career.